 7. Conclusion

 Extrusion processing is a novel technology in food processing which produces a variety of breakfast/snack products with versatility and advantages for the production of eco-friendly, low cost, nutrient rich, energy efficient and convenience ready-to-eat food products.
-Texturized protein food have been developed and marketed throughout the world by the use of extrusion processing technology.
+Texturized protein food has been developed and marketed throughout the world by the use of extrusion processing technology.
 Extrusion processing variables have significantly affected on physical, functional, textural and nutritional qualities of extruded products.
 These factors are barrel temperature, screw speed, die configuration, L/D ratio, feed moisture content, feed compositions and type of extruder.
 This variable also minimizes the anti-nutritional factor and increases the starch gelatinization, protein denaturation and digestibility of the final product.
 Careful operation required to maintain the quality of products.
 It also helpful for fortification of nutrient in raw ingredients to obtain required nutritional balance end products.
 There are so many portions required for further research related to extrusion processing and its effect on qualities of product.

 Conflict of Interest: There is no conflict of interest.